 After completing the quiz, people will receive their quiz results through a personal video from Caroline.
 The quiz result title lets people know which celebrity they are most like, but to learn more about why they received that result, they must watch the video.

 Delivering your personality results through a video gives people the opportunity to connect with the face behind the brand, which just so happens to be you!
 People don’t connect with logos in the same way they connect with other humans.
 That’s why it’s important to show your face throughout your website and your quiz.

 As the quiz taker hears more about why they’re like Mark Zuckerberg in the example above, they’ll be more likely to want to learn from Caroline and implement their new knowledge into an area of their business that needs refining.

-If someone clicks on the purple call-to-action (CTA) button after watching the video, they’ll be redirected to another landing page that shows another video with a form to sign up for a free discovery call with Caroline.
+If someone clicks on the purple call-to-action (CTA) button after watching the video, another landing page will redirect them to show another video with a form to sign up for a free discovery call with Caroline.